History of the kilt: The great kilt

-Highland soldier in 1744, an early picture of great kilt, with the plaid being used to protect the musket lock from rain and wind.
+Highland soldiers in 1740, an early picture of great kilt, with the plaid being used to protect the musket lock from rain and wind.

 The belted plaid (breacan an fhéilidh) or great plaid (feileadh mòr), also known as the great kilt, is likely to have evolved over the course of the 16th century from the earlier "brat" or woollen cloak (also known as a plaid) which was worn over a tunic (the léine), which was also worn by the Gaelic Irish.
 This earlier cloak may have been plain in colour or in various check or tartan designs, depending on the wealth of the wearer; this earlier fashion of clothing had not changed significantly from that worn by Celtic warriors in Roman times.

 Over the course of the 16th century, with the increasing availability of wool, the cloak had grown to such a size that it began to be gathered up and belted.
 The belted plaid was originally a length of thick woollen cloth made up from two loom-widths sewn together to give a total width of 54 to 60 in, and up to 7 yd in length.
 This garment was gathered up into pleats and secured by a wide belt.

 Plaids with belt loops were in use by the 18th century.
 A surviving men's belted plaid from 1822 has a belt loops sewn inside it at each pattern repeat, such that it can be unpleated entirely into a blanket, or rapidly pleated with a hidden drawstring belt (with a second belt worn outside, to flatten the pleats, as in the portrait of Lord Mungo Murray above).

 The upper half could be worn as a cloak draped over the left shoulder, hung down over the belt and gathered up at the front, or brought up over the shoulders or head for protection against weather.
 It was worn over a léine (a full-sleeved tunic stopping below the waist) and could also serve as a camping blanket.